Chuckatuck Post Office

 Reid’s Ferry Post Office

 The post office at Reid’s Ferry was established in June 1904.
-The first appointed postmaster was Alfred V. Sturgeon followed by E. Cleveland Staylor in January 1911.
+The first appointed postmaster was Alfred V. Sturgeon, followed by E. Cleveland Staylor in January 1911.
 The post office was discontinued in January 1915.
-The building that housed this post office was the Nansemond River Brick and Tile Company store which supported the local area as well as those employees of the brick company.
-Additional information concerning this store may be found in the Stores section of this book.
+The building that housed this post office was the Nansemond River Brick and Tile Company store, which supported both the local area and the employees of the brick company.
+Additional information concerning this store may be found in the Stores section of our website.